Connect with us

 In recent months, the Missouri hospitals appear to have been sold twice more, according to public records.
 Oregon-based Saint Pio of Pietrelcina notified state officials of a change of ownership in December and requested an extension of the hospital licenses, which was denied.
 In January, Audrain County officials, in its lawsuit, revealed another owner named Pasture Medical, which registered as a Wyoming company on Dec.
 27, 2022.

-“We haven’t out of the rabbit hole on this one,” said Steve Bollin, director of the division of regulation and licensure for the Missouri Department of Health and Senior Services.
-Bollin’s agency, which conducts inspections and approves hospital changes in ownership, said he would his agency doing financial reviews.
+“We haven’t come out of the rabbit hole on this one,” said Steve Bollin, director of the division of regulation and licensure for the Missouri Department of Health and Senior Services.
+Bollin’s agency, which conducts inspections and approves hospital changes in ownership, said he would support his agency doing financial reviews.

 “It’s probably not a bad idea that someone takes a little bit deeper dive.
 We don’t have that many changes of ownership, but we would need appropriate staffing to do that, including some really good CPAs [certified public accountants].”